randze/Barber-Books/README.md

 Barber Books is an online tool that can help barbers and clients have a quick and efficient way to manage and create bookings for haircuts.

+Barber Books is a new online appointment booking system for barbers.
+It’s all of your barbers needs under one roof, for you and your clients.
+Whether you’re searching to get a fresh new fade or looking to clean up your pompadour, Barber Books is a great way to book and schedule hair appointments with your favourite barber.
+No more wasting time trying to coordinate a day to come in, simply open the app and find all the information you need in one place.
+Create your account today on Barber Books!

 ## Installation

 No installation required